RiccardoFoglio/Obsidian-Vault/Machine Learning for Multimedia/Parameter Learning - Gradient Descent.md

 it can converge to a local minimum even with the learning rate fixed As we approach a local minimum, gradient descent will automatically take smaller steps

-**batch** gradient descent: each step of gradient descent uses all training examples
+**batch** gradient descent: each step of gradient descent uses all training examples, so all samples must be used

 everything can be transformed into vectors with multivariate linear regression